Toyota Fortuner: Australia

 The Fortuner was unveiled in Australia in July 2015 and went on sale in October 2015.
-It is sold only with 4×4, 2.8-litre turbo-diesel with only a six-speed automatic transmission.
+It is sold only with 4×4, 2.8-litre turbo diesel with only a six-speed automatic transmission.
 Three model grades are available: GX, GXL and Crusade.

+The facelifted model went on sale in Australia on 13 August 2020, with the same grades and engine option from the pre-facelift model.

-In 2022, the Australian market Fortuner was no longer sourced from Thailand, instead it is imported from Indonesia.
+Starting from 2022, some grade levels of the Australian market Fortuner are imported from Indonesia.

+In November 2025, Toyota Australia announced that it will discontinue the Fortuner in mid-2026 due to poor sales figures.

+Cambodia

+The second-generation Fortuner was introduced to the Cambodian market in 2017 in a single V 4×4 grade powered by a 2.8-litre diesel engine mated to a six-speed automatic transmission.

+Local assembly for the Cambodian market began in May 2024 at the Phnom Penh Special Economic Zone by TTMC, alongside the Hilux.

+The locally assembled Fortuner is offered in the Legender 2.8-litre diesel 4×4 trim.
+Standard equipment includes bi-LED headlamps, wireless Apple CarPlay and Android Auto, and Toyota Safety Sense active safety suite.

+Egypt

+The second generation of the Toyota Fortuner made its debut in Egypt in 2018, with the top trim receiving a facelift for the 2024 model year.
+The Fortuner comes in three grades as of the 2025 model year: the Smart 4×2, which has the 2.7-litre 2TR-FE engine, the Elegance 4×4, and the Sport trim, which use the 1GR-FE engine.
+The Toyota Fortuner is assembled in Egypt, being assembled at the Arab Organization for Industrialization.

 India

 The second generation Fortuner was launched in November 2016 with two engine options, 2.8-litre diesel and 2.7-litre petrol with either manual or automatic transmission, 4×2 or 4×4.

 In early 2020, the Indian market Fortuner was upgraded to meet the Bharat Stage 6 emissions standards, which necessitate the addition of diesel particulate filter (DPF).

 The facelifted Fortuner was launched in India in January 2021, which is offered in both standard and Legender grades.
 In May 2022, the GR Sport variant was released as the highest grade.

+On 2 June 2025, the 2.8-litre turbo-diesel 48V mild hybrid (MHEV) option, marketed as Neo Drive 48V was introduced to the lineup.